Deadspeller/AntInt/README.md

 Compiling:
 -------

-- `make install` to compile the game
 - `mkdir build && cd build/` to create a build directory and step into it
 - `cmake ..` to run cmake with the CMakeLists.txt from the folder above
 - `make` to compile
-- `make run` to start the game

 Controlls in the Game: